How to Store a Latex Mattress?

 If you have a latex mattress though, there are a few extra things to consider too.
 We’ll help you through the process to make sure you store your mattress for later - good as new.

-5 Storage Tips for Latex Mattresses:
+5 Tips for Storing Latex Mattresses:

 In order to store your mattress properly, follow these tips: